OpenConceptConsulting/AccessibleBusinessHub/vulnerable.md

 How to get your business listed...
 [CLICK HERE](https://docs.google.com/forms/d/e/1FAIpQLSejm5ZIHrn6IIcvWNifnCeHyQnGI5yVBJNoFc_MGgaCVHvFYA/viewform)

-you will need:
+What you will need:
-Your company logo (.png or .jpg).
+* Your company logo (.png or .jpg).
-A 100-word description of how you are responding to the needs of people with disabilities during COVID.
+* A 100-word description of how you are responding to the needs of people with disabilities during COVID.
 Not just a general company profile.
-The link directly to the specific page on your website where people can get more information.
+* The link directly to the specific page on your website where people can get more information.

-Click here for the [Current Directory of Canadian Accessible Services](
+Click here for the Current Directory of Canadian Accessible Services